-Tutorial to learn how to adjust the shutter speed of the camera > > What is shutter speed?
+This is a tutorial to learn how to adjust the shutter speed of a camera

+What is shutter speed?

 The shutter speed on your camera

 To demonstrate, the camera displays the speed like this:

 1/1000, 1/500, 1/250, 1/125, 1/60, 1/30, 1/15, 1/8, 1/4, 1/2, 1 second, 2 seconds, etc.

 Fast speed = less light ===================> Slow speed = more light

 Generally, shutter speed is expressed in seconds or in fractions of seconds (example 1/500th of a sec).
 So, between two scale values, twice as much light enters your camera.
 With today’s reflex, you can set time from 1/30th to 1/8000th of a second.